 India celebrates beautiful festivals through out the year during which you can plan your trip to explore India.

-As the new year bring new hopes and new travel opportunities in everyone’s life so, if you are planning to explore India in year 2020 then for you exploring India during festivals are the best time to explore the culture of India because in year every month, you will witness beautiful festivals celebrated all over India which I will be sharing with you and the places to experience these festivals.
+Year 2020 was the most baddest year for every travel lover from all over the world due to Covid 19.
+So as now we step into the year 2021 which comes with the new hopes and new travel opportunities.
+I hope everything get back to normal very soon and if you have started making your traveling plans then for you exploring India during festivals are the best time to explore the culture of India because in year every month, you will witness beautiful festivals celebrated all over India which I will be sharing with you and the places to experience these festivals.
 Also these festivals will definitely force you to explore India.

 India celebrates various festivals like Lorhi, Maha Shivratri, Holi, Navratras, Eid, Janmashtami, Diwali, Christmas in full enthusiasm which will definitely draw your attention to visit India.